sujanchhetri/ts-snip/README.md

 * Classes & Interface : includes all snippets for Classes & Interface
 * Decorators : includes all snippets for Decorators
 * Generics : includes all snippets for Generics
+* node-ts : includes implementation of Node.js with typescript
-* react-ts : includes implementation of React with typescript
+* react-ts : includes implementation of React.js with typescript